astropy/astropy/docs/table/mixin_columns.rst

 **ASCII table writing**

 Tables with mixin columns can be written out to file using the `astropy.io.ascii` module, but the fast C-based writers are not available.
-Instead the legacy pure-Python writers will be used.
+Instead the pure-Python writers will be used.
 For writing tables with mixin columns it is recommended to use the ``'ecsv'`` ASCII format.
 This will fully serialize the table data and metadata, allowing full "round-trip" of the table when it is read back.
 See